Is rheumatoid arthritis associated with extra-articular features and comorbidities?

 - Physiotherapists regularly see patients’ skin and therefore should be particularly alert to skin cancers.
 Australia has the highest incidence of skin cancer in the world, and the incidence of skin cancer is greater in people with RA.
 The Cancer Council of Australia recommends that people at higher risk of skin cancer, e.g. people with RA, especially those on DMARDs or bDMARDs, have regular skin checks.

-- Physiotherapists prescribe and oversee exercise programs for people with rheumatoid arthritis.
+- Physiotherapists prescribe and oversee exercise programs for people with RA.
 Consequently, they may be the first to notice changes in a patient's cardiopulmonary capacity and exercise tolerance.
 These changes may indicate cardiopulmonary or cardiovascular impairments that should be investigated by a medical practitioner.

 How do you recognise extra-articular features and co-morbidities associated with rheumatoid arthritis?